minhaoJ2/minhaoj2.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior undergraduate student in Computer Science, Mathamatics at [University of Illinois at Urbana-Champaign](https://illinois.edu/).
-I am fortunated to be working in [Data Mining Group (DMG)](http://dm1.cs.uiuc.edu/) advised by Prof. [Jiawei Han](http://hanj.cs.illinois.edu/) and advised by Prof. [Sanmi Koyejo](https://sanmi.cs.illinois.edu/).
+I am fortunated to be working in [Data Mining Group (DMG)](http://dm1.cs.uiuc.edu/) advised by Prof. [Jiawei Han](http://hanj.cs.illinois.edu/).

 My current research area is in **Machine Learning** and **Graph Mining**.
 And my exploration interests lie in the intersections of general **Machine Learning theory**, **Data Mining** and **Deep Learning**.